cs1302uga/cs1302-tutorials/algo-analysis.md

      We want out final derivation to be in terms of `n`.
 Within the observed loop, we see that `printUntil(a, i)` will execute `1 * i` print-like statements.
 We further observe that the largest value that `i` can be inside its enclosed loop is `n`.
-     Therefore, we simply the expression in order to provide a reasonable upper bound with respect to `n`, then complete the derivation:
+     Therefore, we simplify the expression in order to provide a reasonable upper bound with respect to `n`, then complete the derivation:

      ```java